John Cowans: Subaltern

-After passing out near the top of his class, Cowans was commissioned as a second lieutenant in the Rifle Brigade on 22 January 1881, having secured a nomination from its Colonel-in-Chief, Prince Arthur, Duke of Connaught and Strathearn.
+After passing out near the top of his class, Cowans was commissioned as a second lieutenant in the Rifle Brigade (The Prince Consort's Own) on 22 January 1881, having secured a nomination from its colonel-in-chief, Prince Arthur, Duke of Connaught and Strathearn.
 He embarked for India on in March 1881 to join the 1st Battalion of the Rifle Brigade, which was based at Poona and Ahmednagar.
-Soon after arriving in Poona he became temporary aide-de-camp to Major-General John Ross until a permanent replacement arrived in January 1882, and he rejoined C Company.
+Soon after arriving in Poona he became temporary aide-de-camp to Major-General John Ross until a permanent replacement arrived in January 1882, and he rejoined C Company of his battalion.
 He passed examinations in the Hindustani language and played cricket.
 He was promoted to lieutenant on 1 July 1881.

 In late 1883, Cowans returned to the United Kingdom on sick leave and was assigned to the Regimental depot.
 He married Eva Mary Coulson, the eldest daughter of Reverend John Edmund Coulson, the Vicar of Long Preston in Yorkshire, on 14 February 1884.
 The wedding ceremony was held in the parish church in Grange-over-Sands, Lancashire, and was presided over by Reverend Henry White, the chaplain of the Queen's Chapel of the Savoy and Chaplain-in-Ordinary to Queen Victoria.
 They had no children.

-Cowans was posted to the 2nd Battalion of the Rifle Brigade at Woolwich in May 1887.
+Cowans was posted to the 2nd Battalion, Rifle Brigade, at Woolwich, then part of Kent, in May 1887.
 He was the only married subaltern in the battalion.
-His fellow junior officers included George Bingham, Ronald Lane, Reginald Byng Stephens, George Thesiger and Henry Wilson, all of whom later became generals.
+His fellow junior officers included George Bingham, Ronald Haig, Reginald Byng Stephens, George Thesiger, Walter Congreve and Henry Wilson, all of whom later became generals, with Wilson becoming a field marshal.